Skip to main content

 Attack Vector Data Model

 The Attack Vector data model represents the path a vulnerability takes to exploit a system.
-It extends the Entity Model data model.
+It extends the Entity model data model.

 The following table details the default attributes of the Attack Vector data model: